simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 Often, the linear execution of a program needs to be interrupted to take a direction based on a specific condition.
 Conditional code blocks are blocks of code executed only if a specific requirement is satisfied.

-The keyword `if` defines a conditional block and the condition that needs to be met:
+The keyword `if` defines a conditional block and the condition that needs to be met for the execution:

 ```c
 #include <stdio.h>